CompuTec/computec-docs/docs/wms/faq/troubleshooting.md

     ![a screen showing how to check the file version in microsoft folder](./media/04-wms-troubleshooting-ms.png)

 2. Check whether multiple subfolders exist, each containing different versions of `Sap.Data.Hana.v4.5.dll` file.
-3. If you find versions that don't match the version in the `HDBADONET` directory, remove the mismatched folders.
-Only keep the version that matches the installed HANA client DLL.
+3. If you find versions that don't match the version in the `HDBADONET` directory, remove the mismatched folders. **Only keep the version that matches the installed HANA client DLL file**.
 4. Done!